nlorant-s/PyshGP/README.md

-# NeuroPush

-*Neuroevolution with Push Genetic Programming*
+# NeuroPush: A Competitive Neuroevolution Framework

 ## Motivation

 ### What is NeuroPush?

-NeuroPush is a neuroevolution framework that utilizes the Push Language to discover optimal neural network architectures.
+NeuroPush is a neuroevolution framework that utilizes Push Genetic Programming (PushGP) to discover optimal neural network architectures.
 Neural networks are represented by Push integer and float stacks, offering a versatile and extensive search space.

 ### Why NeuroPush?